-Moreover, a great hack is to avoid booking your cruise more than three months before departure.
-Instead, make your booking last-minute to avail any price drops that occur in the duration.
+Moreover, avoiding booking your cruise more than three months before departure is a great hack.
+Instead, make your booking last minute to avail of any price drops in the duration.

 Additionally, you can set price drop alerts from multiple cruise agencies to get the best deals when you finally book your cruise.
 I know what you’re thinking; how will that affect your cruise packing list?

-It is simple, the more you save up on your cruise booking, the more you can spend on extra luggage and avoid laundry or dry-cleaning expenses on board.
+It is simple, the more you save up on your cruise booking, the more you can spend on extra luggage and avoid laundry or dry-cleaning expenses.
 On the other hand, some cruise deals may ask you to go light on your baggage, so you’ll have to chop your list down to bare essentials.

 Similarly, the deals you choose will determine whether you can take your kids along or not or if you can afford extra activities during the cruise.

-This way, make sure to check all the deals available while booking so that you can get a clear idea about your travel specifications before creating your Norwegian cruise packing list.
+This way, check all the deals available while booking to get a clear idea about your travel specifications before creating your Norwegian cruise packing list.

 Get Your Trip Insured

-I cannot understate the importance of buying travel insurance before setting out on a Norwegian cruise trip.
-However, if you’re concerned about paying high premiums to insure your trip, you don’t need to worry.
+I cannot understate the importance of buying travel insurance before going on a Norwegian cruise trip.
+However, you don’t need to worry if you’re concerned about paying high premiums to insure your trip.

-Look at it this way, the insurance deal you choose will probably only cost a fraction of your entire cruise price.
-In addition to that, the insurance policy will cover all aspects of your trip, including cancellations, delays, injury, and most importantly, lost baggage.
+Look at it this way, the insurance deal you choose will probably only cost a fraction of your cruise price.
+In addition to that, the insurance policy will cover all aspects of your trip, including cancellations, delays, injury, and, most importantly, lost baggage.